8 Wonders of Rooks County

 The current fairgrounds in Stockton are dotted with historic buildings built of native limestone dating back to the 1930’s WPA era.
 By far the largest structure on the grounds is the grandstand built in 1937.
 The grandstand when originally constructed was large enough to accommodate over 3,500 people.
 The retaining wall built around the west end of the track, the horse barns, and other exhibition halls on the fairgrounds are also of native limestone and built during the same time period.

-Through the years, the fair has hosted many dignitaries such as former presidential candidate Alf Landon, and Governor Frank Carlson, as well as famous entertainers such as Martina McBride, Conway Twitty, and Chris LeDoux.
+Through the years, the fair has hosted many dignitaries such as former presidential candidate Alf Landon, and Governor Frank Carlson, as well as famous entertainers such as Martina McBride, Conway Twitty, Chris LeDoux, and Taylor Swift.

 Started as a means of exhibiting livestock and crops, the fair has continued through the years to be a culmination of the efforts of kids and adults alike to exhibit their wares.